Sparse Control of Quantum Systems: Cost functionals and functional analytic setting

-An alternative approach to achieving sparsity of a time-global frequency decomposition via an $L^2$ cost combined with iterative `frequency sifting' is given in~\cite{RBKMAHR:2006:JCP}. \end{example} \begin{example} (Time-frequency-sparse Gabor transform) Let $\Omega \subset \R^+ \times [0, T]$ be a subset of time-frequency space, $\mc U = \C$, and
+An alternative approach to achieving sparsity of a time-global frequency decomposition via an $L^2$ cost combined with iterative `frequency sifting' is given in~\cite{RBKMAHR:2006:JCP}. \end{example} \begin{example} (Time-frequency Gabor synthesis) Let $\Omega \subset \R^+ \times [0, T]$ be a subset of time-frequency space, $\mc U = \C$, and